Holycoffee1337/NLP_EXAM_PROJECT/src/README.md

-content = """# Football Article Analysis Project
+# Football Article Analysis Project

 ## 🏟️ Introduction
 This project uses **zero-shot classification** and **visualization** techniques to identify and analyze football-related articles.
 The goal is to filter, preprocess, and visualize datasets, providing insights into football.